Coder308/Chess/README.md

 I used the images folder in eclipse as a source folder.
 Therefore the import of the images in the classes that implement chess pieces has to be changed depending on if you don't mark the images folder as a source folder in eclipse.

-The game is still not fully developed, because right now is just possible to move the chess pieces, but there are no active rules implemented.
+The game isn't fully finished and it just works in the IDE Eclipse.
+I am still not able to create a runnable jar file and as long as this isn't possible, there won't be a finished game to play